unlv-f1/lab3/README.md

     build: ./
     volumes:
       - .:/sim_ws/src/f1tenth_gym_ros                             # this should have been modified already
-      - <abspath>/sim_ws/src/safety_node:/sim_ws/src/safety_node  # Add this line
+      - <abspath>/sim_ws/src/safety_node:/sim_ws/src/safety_node  # Add this line for each node
     environment:
 <<< SNIP >>>
 ```

 Note that if you're using Windows, make sure your files have Unix
 style line endings.
 You can use `dos2unix` or have correct settings in
 your text editor.

 **Deliverable 1**: After you're finished, update the entire skeleton
-package directory with your `safety_node` package and directly commit
+package directory with your `safety_node` package.
+When all group
-and push to the repo Github classroom created for you.
-Your commited
+members have completed their implementations, select one group member
-code should start and run in simulation smoothly.
+as the leader and create a new branch for the group's submission.

 *xxx-ct: Breanna, _update_ is unclear, please explain what it means to
 update and run the submission.
 Again, the exact commands would be most